viakviak/Angular-Table-Github-Users-Search-Store/README.md

-Search for github users and show them to a table.
-Uses Angular 13 and Angular Material.
+Search for Github users and show results in a table.
+Project Uses Angular 13 and Angular Material.